Maintenance of wooden staircases: complete guide

 The correct technique:

-You can do this cleaning every 2-3 weeks, or more often if the staircase is heavily used.
+You can do this cleaning every 2-3 weeks, or more often if the staircase is heavily frequented.

-When the staircase requires a more thorough intervention to eliminate stubborn dirt:
+When the staircase requires more incisive intervention, to eliminate stubborn dirt:

-Rintal does not just provide designer steps, but makes them extremely resistant through cutting-edge finishing processes.
+Rintal doesn't just provide designer treads but makes them extremely resistant through cutting-edge finishing processes.

-Rintal staircase treads are made of finger-jointed beech wood, with a thickness of 40 mm.
-The finger-joint system joins selected wood slats without knots or cracks, creating perfectly stable panels.
+Rintal staircase treads are made of finger-joint beech wood, with a thickness of 40 mm.
+The finger-joint system joins selected wood strips without knots or cracks, creating perfectly stable panels.

 This technology guarantees: